-- 4.8 The Council is firmly on the side of residents and is investing over £12m in a comprehensive cost of living support package over 2022/23 and 2023/24.
-Further details of this package can be found later in this report - 4.9 The Council is also committed to continuing to deliver its "On Your Side" investment programme which includes both revenue and capital schemes totalling £23.6m during the period 2022/23 2025/26, (part of a total £44.4m investment package over a longer period). - 4.10 However, of course, we cannot continue to deliver everything that we do currently in exactly the same ways as we have done previously and need to continue to make savings where we can.
+- 4.7 The Council is firmly on the side of residents and is investing over £12m in a comprehensive cost of living support package over 2022/23 and 2023/24.
+Further details of this package can be found in section 17 of this report - 4.8 The Council is also committed to continuing to deliver its "On Your Side" investment programme which includes both revenue and capital schemes totalling £23.6m during the period 2022/23 2025/26, (part of a total £44.4m investment package over a longer period). - 4.9 However, of course, we cannot continue to deliver everything that we do currently in exactly the same ways as we have done previously and need to continue to make savings where we can.
 Since 2009/10 the Council has delivered savings totalling £141m, this report contains details of our approach to identifying savings opportunities and to consultation and engagement on these proposals so that we minimise their impacts as far as possible.
 The report also puts forward new proposals that will deliver ongoing savings, including from additional income, of £7.9m during 2023/24.
 Despite the significant budget savings that we have had to make, the Council is still a large organisation delivering many services to local people and it is essential that we use our remaining revenue and capital resources as effectively as possible to deliver the greatest possible benefit for local people.
 The Council has consistently said that it will continue to protect the most vulnerable in our society and prioritise the protection of services to vulnerable adults and children in our community.
 The Council is committed to ensuring that we always meet the assessed needs of vulnerable people as we make changes to services, we will always place priority on these essential services and will not let financial pressures mean that we fail to meet the assessed statutory needs of vulnerable residents.

-- 4.11 In order to make the necessary investments into Adult Social Care and Children's Safeguarding and to enable the expected level of savings that will be required over the medium term to be phased in, in a managed way, a review of one-off resources has been undertaken and identified £6m that can be freed-up in order to support the revenue budget for 2023/24.
+- 4.10 In order to make the necessary investments into Adult Social Care and Children's Safeguarding and to enable the expected level of savings that will be required over the medium term to be phased in, in a managed way, a review of one-off resources has been undertaken and identified £6m that can be freed-up in order to support the revenue budget for 2023/24.
 This will not impact on either the £21.7m balance in the Budget Strategy Reserve or the General and Special Fund balances which totalled £5.1m at the start of the current financial year.
-The Council will retain specific reserves and provisions to make prudent provision for likely risks including insurance excesses, bad debts etc. Further details of the reserves and provisions held by the Council are included at Appendix 6. - 4.12 A consultation period on the Council's MTFS proposals was open from 6 January 2023 through to 5 February 2023.
-The Business & Finance Scrutiny Committee also scrutinised the proposals, but no alternative budget proposals were put forward by any Opposition group for the Committee to scrutinise.
+The Council will retain specific reserves and provisions to make prudent provision for likely risks including insurance excesses, bad debts etc. Further details of the reserves and provisions held by the Council are included at Appendix 6. - 4.11 A consultation period on the proposals included in this report will run from 6 January 2023 through to 5 February 2023.
+The Business & Finance Scrutiny Committee will scrutinise the Administration's budget proposals and any alternative budget proposals put forward by any Opposition group.
+Cabinet will agree final recommendations to full Council at their meeting to be held on 16 February and final decisions on the budget and council tax for 2023/24 will be taken at full Council on 2 March 2023.